renovatebot/renovate/docs/development/best-practices.md

 Simple code is easy to read and review.

-- #### Write single purpose functions, they are easier to understand, test and debug
+- #### Write single purpose functions

+Single purpose functions are easier to understand, test and debug.

 ```ts
 function caller() {